reactjs/react.dev/src/content/reference/react/use-client.md

 }
 ```

-For example, `Counter`'s parent component, `CounterContainer`, does not require `'use client'` as it is not interactive and does not use state.
+For example, `Counter`'s parent Component, `CounterContainer`, does not require `'use client'` as it is not interactive and does not use state.
 In addition, `CounterContainer` must be a Server Component as it reads from the local file system on the server, which is possible only in a Server Component.

 There are also Components that don't use any server or client-only features and can be agnostic to where they render.
-In our earlier example, `FancyText` is one such component.
+In our earlier example, `FancyText` is one such Component.

 ```js
 export default function FancyText({title, text}) {